Frequently Asked Questions

 General Questions

-The fall semester is scheduled to begin on Monday, August 29, 2022.
-New student orientation is scheduled for Tuesday, August 23.
+The fall semester is scheduled to begin on Monday, August 26, 2024.
 For other academic dates, please refer to the University’s academic calendar.

 Q: How long will it take for a full-time student to complete the Master’s program?